jainaman224/Algo_Ds_Notes/Circle_Sort/README.md

 **Algoritham**

-1.Compare the first element with the last element and second element with the second last element and so on.
+1.Compare the first element with the last element and second element with the second last element and so on.<br />
-2.If the element are not in the correct order swap.
+2.If the element are not in the correct order swap.<br />
 3.Split the array in two parts and recurse until there is only one single element in the array.

 **Pseudocode**